Derpford/incrementality-matrix/classpects.md

 Void is the aspect of .
 It deletes information, which makes it really hard to .
 Void deals with mystery, the unknown, and .
 Void players have a uniquely powerful (and terrifying) glitch which replaces one of their stats with .
 Void players don't mind at all when information is missing, which pisses me right off, because a Void player edited this paragraph and now it's full of .

-Vision is the aspect of illusions and trickery.
-Light players will flip the coin, call heads, and get it; Void players will make the coin's faces disappear and tell you it came up heads; Vision makes the coin look like it has heads on both sides.
-Vision deals with synesthesia, creating sensations where there are none.
-Vision players never trust their first impression of something--they're intimately familiar with how easy it is to be fake.
+Eyes is the aspect of illusions and trickery.
+Light players will flip the coin, call heads, and get it; Void players will make the coin's faces disappear and tell you it came up heads; Eyes makes the coin look like it has heads on both sides.
+Eyes deals with synesthesia, creating sensations where there are none.
+Eyes players never trust their first impression of something--they're intimately familiar with how easy it is to be fake.

 ### Songs Triad